Azerbaijani, Turkish FMs hold phone conversation | News.az

 Azerbaijani, Turkish FMs hold phone conversation

-On October 17, 2020, Minister of Foreign Affairs of the Republic of Azerbaijan Jeyhun Bayramov had a telephone conversation with the Minister of Foreign Affairs of the Republic of Turkey Mevlüt Çavuşoğlu.
+On October 21, Azerbaijani Foreign Minister Jeyhun Bayramov had a telephone conversation with his Turkish counterpart Mevlut Cavusoglu.

 News.Az